mark-theshark/c4d_ruby_wac/README.md

-# Ruby-and_Rails-related Workspaces as code configuration
+# Ruby-on-Rails-related Workspaces as code configuration

 This WAC file for Coder for Docker - uses Coder Technologies' Workspaces as code innovation to automate and configure-as-code the parameters of a data science-related workspace ( aka development environment )